Working Tickets in the App

 For tickets in a closed status category (resolved or rejected), agents can use Create knowledge draft.

-This AI-prefilled draft flow is available on Pro workspaces.
+This AI-prefilled draft flow is available when the workspace has at least one Pro seat.

 This opens a new document draft tab and prefills a structured base with: